Mobile Food Facilities

 - Properly mounted, up-to-date 10 B/C rated fire extinguisher.

 - Exhaust hood with fire suppression in compliance with UL300 (contact Fire Department with questions regarding this).

 How to Acquire a Health Permit

-To begin the process of permitting your MFF, please submit a completed application packet to this office.
-After review by a Specialist, you will be contacted to set up a date and time for inspection of your vehicle.
-All initial inspections are performed at the Environmental Health office in Auburn (or our satellite office in Tahoe City).
+To get a permit for your MFF please submit a completed application packet to this office.
+A Specialist will contact you with questions, concerns, or to set up a date and time for inspection of the vehicle.
+All initial inspections are performed at the Environmental Health office in Auburn (or at our satellite office in Tahoe City).
 The health permit fee is due at the time of the inspection.